sjentsch/lsjDocs/lsj/Ch15_FactorAnalysis_1.rst

 #.
 Very Accurate.

-A sample of N=250 responses is contained in the dataset ``bfi_sample``.
+A sample of N=250 responses is contained in the |bfi_sample|_ data set.
 In addition to the items, there are three further columns in the data set: ``ID`` (the respondent ID, a five digit number) as well as the age (``age``) and the gender (``gender``) of the respondent.

-As researchers, we are interested in exploring the data to see whether there are some underlying latent factors that are measured reasonably well by the 25 observed variables in the ``bfi_sample`` data file.
-Open up the dataset and check that the 25 variables are coded as continuous variables (technically they are ordinal though for EFA in jamovi it mostly doesn’t matter, except if you decide to calculate weighted factor scores in which case continuous variables are needed).
+As researchers, we are interested in exploring the data to see whether there are some underlying latent factors that are measured reasonably well by the 25 observed variables in the |bfi_sample|_ data set.
+Open it up and check that the 25 variables are coded as continuous variables (technically they are ordinal though for EFA in jamovi it mostly doesn’t matter, except if you decide to calculate weighted factor scores in which case continuous variables are needed).
 To perform an EFA in jamovi:

 -  Select ``Factor`` → ``Exploratory Factor Analysis`` from the ``Analyses`` ribbon menu to open the analysis panel where you can determine the settings